alphagov/govuk-design-system/src/community/roadmap/index.md

 - create a feedback link component and test it in live services
 - add a language switcher component
-- add an interruption variant to the [Panel component](https://design-system.service.gov.uk/components/panel/) with an accompanying pattern
+- add an interruption panel variant of the [Panel component](/components/panel/) with an accompanying pattern
 - make it easier for non-GOV.UK services to use our header
 - explore how we might publish experimental components, patterns and variants

 ## Future plans